Tennis SA Life Membership

 Recipients will receive:

-- A Tennis SA Life Member certificate, trophy and pin
+- A Tennis SA Life Member certificate, pin and glassware gift

 - the Ken McGregor Foundation Legends’ Lunch

 - Acknowledgement in the Tennis SA Life Members Honour Board, Annual Report and website